ceres-solver/ceres-solver/docs/source/tutorial.rst

 Starting from parameter values :math:`m = 0, c=0` with an initial
 objective function value of :math:`121.173` Ceres finds a solution :math:`m= 0.291861, c = 0.131439` with an objective function value of :math:`1.05675`.
-These values are a a bit different than the parameters of the original model :math:`m=0.3, c= 0.1`, but this is expected.
+These values are a bit different than the parameters of the original model :math:`m=0.3, c= 0.1`, but this is expected.
 When reconstructing a curve from noisy data, we expect to see such deviations.
 Indeed, if you were to evaluate the objective